michaeladler/notmuch-mailmover/README.md

 ### Building from Source

 Otherwise, you have to build from source.
-You need the following build dependencies:
+You need the following build dependencies (see [install-deps.sh](.ci/install-deps.sh)):

 - Rust
 - libnotmuch-dev
+- liblua5.4-dev

 Then run